Current Health Issues

 If you consume alcoholic beverages abroad, do so in moderation.
 Inebriation can result in poor academic performance, higher risk behavior, and/or regretted sexual activity.
 In many serious accidents and deaths involving students overseas, excessive alcohol consumption plays a role.
 Don’t become a statistic.

-Health Insurance Information for University of Iowa Study Abroad Programs
+Health Insurance Information for University of Iowa Education Abroad Participants

 Pre-existing Conditions/Treatment Abroad